fastapi/fastapi/docs/alternatives.md

 ### <a href="https://github.com/encode/apistar" target="_blank">APIStar</a> (<= 0.5)

-Right before deciding to to build **FastAPI** I found **APIStar** server.
+Right before deciding to build **FastAPI** I found **APIStar** server.
 It had almost everything I was looking for and had a great design.

 It was actually the first implementation of a framework using Python type hints to declare parameters and requests that I ever saw (before NestJS and Molten).